 This announcement was met with resistance.
 If I’m being honest, it was more of a rebellion with fists smashing on tables and people spontaneously snarling like dogs.

-I can’t remember who came up with the combination of pecans, honey and basil but I suspect it was her.
+I can’t remember who came up with the combination of pecans, honey and fresh basil but I suspect it was her.
 Since that night I’ve called this pizza The Sage in honour of her, which confuses people to no end, what with the pizza containing no Sage whatsoever.

 I’d consider adding a few slices of Sage if she ever told me she liked pineapple and ham on her pizza.